 Ingredients

-- Avocado oil spray: I use it to spray the top of the chicken pieces prior to baking them.
-Avocado oil is perfect for this recipe since it has a neutral flavor and a high smoke point.
+- Avocado oil spray: I use it to spray the top of the chicken pieces before baking them.
+Avocado oil is perfect for this recipe because it has a neutral flavor and a high smoke point.

 - Almond meal: I almost always use blanched almond flour in my recipes.
-But in this recipe, I actually prefer using a coarse almond meal.
-However, if all you have is almond flour, you can use that.
-And if you don't mind gluten/carbs, you can use plain breadcrumbs.
+But in this recipe, I prefer using a coarser almond meal.

 - Grated parmesan cheese: Make sure it's finely grated and not coarsely shredded.

-- Chicken breasts: I use boneless skinless chicken breasts in this recipe.
+- Chicken: I use boneless, skinless chicken breasts.

 Instructions

-- It's best to use a coarse almond meal and not fine almond flour when making this recipe.
+- It's best to use coarse almond meal instead of fine almond flour when making this recipe.
 The texture is better.
-But if all you have is almond flour, that should work too.
+But if all you have is almond flour, that's fine!

-- It's also best to use small chicken breasts - 6-7 oz.
-Although I've made this recipe with large, 8-9 oz chicken breasts on occasion and it turned out OK.
-The problem with large chicken breasts is that you need to bake them for longer, so the coating can become overly browned.
-So if your chicken breasts are large and you need to bake them for longer than 20 minutes, loosely cover them with foil to prevent the tops from scorching.
+- It's also best to use small chicken breasts weighing 6-7 ounces each.
+Large chicken breasts need to be baked for longer, and the coating can become overly browned.
+If your chicken breasts are large and you need to bake them for longer than 20 minutes, loosely cover them with foil after the first 20 minutes to prevent the tops from burning.
+An 8-ounce chicken breast will need around 30 minutes in a 425°F oven, but check with a thermometer to make sure it's done.

 Recipe FAQs

 You'll need high heat.
-So in this recipe, since we're using the oven, you want a fairly high oven temperature of 425°F.
+In this recipe, since we're using the oven, you want a fairly high oven temperature of 425°F.

 Serving Suggestions

-Parmesan-crusted chicken is a very versatile main dish.
-You can serve it with anything!
-But since I bake it in a 425°F oven, I like to serve it with a side dish that I can cook in the same oven, such as:
+Since I bake it in a 425°F oven, I like to serve the chicken with a side dish I can cook in the same oven, such as:

 Recipe Card